alexanderameye/prefab-painter/README.md

 https://forum.unity.com/threads/released-free-prefab-painter-github.506118/

 # Roadmap
 These are the planned features in no particular order.
+Not all features marked 'done' are on GitHub already.

-- [X] New toolbar with palette saving/loading
+- [X] Improved palette system with new toolbar
 - [ ] Code cleanup
 - [ ] Align objects along surface normals
 - [ ] New UI